Guide

 Calculating the balance

-Calculating account balances requires adding up all debits and credits for each account, then finding the difference.
+To calculate account balances, add up all debits and credits for each account, then find the difference.
+A T-account is a visual tool that makes this process easier.

-1. Total all debit entries for the account
+1. Add up all debit entries for the account

-2. Total all credit entries for the account
+2. Add up all credit entries for the account

 3. Subtract the smaller total from the larger total

-If the totals do not match, review your entries to find and correct any errors.
-This helps keep your accounts accurate.
+If totals don't match, review your entries to find and correct errors before proceeding.

 Simplify your accounting with Xero

-Managing debits and credits does not have to be complicated.
-Xero accounting software automates the double-entry process, matching debits and credits for every transaction.
+Managing debits and credits doesn't have to be complicated.
+Xero accounting software automates the double-entry process, matching debits and credits for every transaction so you don't have to.

-• Built-in checks to keep your books balanced
+• stay balanced: Built-in checks catch errors before they affect your books

 Ready to simplify your bookkeeping?
-Try Xero accounting software for free and see how easy accurate accounting can be.
+Get one month free on our pricing plans and see how easy accurate accounting can be.

 FAQs on debits and credits

-Check out these common questions and answers about debits and credits for small businesses.
+Here are answers to common questions about debits and credits for small businesses.

 Is a debit money in or out?

-It depends on the account.
-For an asset account like your bank account, a debit means money is coming in.
-For a liability account like a loan, a debit means you have paid money out, reducing what you owe.
+It depends on the account type.
+For asset accounts like your bank account, a debit means money coming in.
+For liability accounts like a loan, a debit means money going out to reduce what you owe.

-What are the 7 rules of debit and credit?
+What are the seven rules of debit and credit?

 What is the easiest way to remember debits and credits?